TimeMachine1994/javascript-node/TributestreamMegaMerge/claude 3.7 intense docs/activeContext.md

    - Implemented reactive state using Svelte 5 runes
    - Improved data flow between components

+4. **New Shared Components**
+   - Created reusable components for testimonials, videos, photos, and articles
+   - Implemented form components for contact and scheduling
+   - Added FAQ component with accordion functionality

+5. **New Public Pages**
+   - Implemented "Why TributeStream" page with value proposition and benefits
+   - Created "How Does It Work" page with process explanation
+   - Added "Contact Us" page with contact form and information
+   - Implemented "Schedule Now" page with scheduling form and package selection

 ### Backend

 1. **WordPress API Extensions**